Generating Benchmarks for Factuality Evaluation of Language Models: The Evaluation Approach

 \subsubsection{Prefix and Factual Completion Selection}

-We select a single sentence from each document as a factually correct completion $c^+$.
-We exclude headlines and sentences with fewer than 10 words.
-The prefix $t$ is set to be the entire text preceding $c^+$ in the document.
+We select a single sentence from each document as a factual completion $c^+$.
+We exclude headlines and sentences with less than 10 words.
+The prefix $t$ is the entire text preceding $c^+$ in the document.